New Mexico Hatch Green Chile Salsa. YES!

 - Salt, to taste

-- Combine all the ingredients in the bowl of a food processor.
+Combine all the ingredients in the bowl of a food processor.
 Whiz up until nicely blended and easy to scoop up with a chip or spoon on anything.
-Taste and adjust with additional vinegar if you want it more tart or with more salt, if it tastes flat.
+Taste and adjust with additional vinegar if you want it tarter or with more salt, if it tastes flat.
+Makes about 3 cups.